Newmech History, Family Crest & Coats of Arms

-England in the wave of migration that followed the Norman Conquest of 1066.
+The name Newmech was brought to England in the wave of migration that followed the Norman Conquest of 1066.
 The Newmech family lived in Breckonshire, Wales.
-Their name, however, is a reference to Neuf-Marche, near Neufchatel, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+Their name, however, is a reference to Neuf-Marche, near Neufchatel, Normandy.

 Early Origins of the Newmech family